ycdxsb/PocOrExp_in_Github/2022/README.md

 - [https://github.com/ValeDecem10th/CVE-2022-4931](https://github.com/ValeDecem10th/CVE-2022-4931) :  ![starts](https://img.shields.io/github/stars/ValeDecem10th/CVE-2022-4931.svg) ![forks](https://img.shields.io/github/forks/ValeDecem10th/CVE-2022-4931.svg)

 ## CVE-2022-4896
- Cyber Control, in its 1.650 version, is affected by a vulnerability in the generation on the server of pop-up windows with the messages &quot;PNTMEDIDAS&quot;, &quot;PEDIR&quot;, &quot;HAYDISCOA&quot; or &quot;SPOOLER&quot;.
+ Cyber Control, in its 1.650 version, is affected by a vulnerability in the generation on the server of pop-up windows with the messages "PNTMEDIDAS", "PEDIR", "HAYDISCOA" or "SPOOLER".
 A complete denial of service can be achieved by sending multiple requests simultaneously on a core.